rpsl4j/rpsl4j-parser/README.md

   5. Check the staging repository [OSSRH](https://oss.sonatype.org/)
     + To deploy to the central repository: `mvn nexus-staging:release`
     + To drop the staged release: `mvn nexus-staging:drop`

+__note:__ versions ending in -SNAPSHOT will be uploaded the the snapshot repository on deploy.
+These can be checked at [OSSRH](https://oss.sonatype.org/) and cannot be promoted to release or dropped.